zhetenov/fibonacci/README.md

 2. Run tests:

 		python3 -m unittest tests/fibonacci_test.py
-	You will see that all of them FAILED
+	You will see that most of them FAILED
 3. Now, complete **fibonacci.py**
 4. After running tests all of them should be passed.
 5. Compare your answer with mine located in answers/fibonacci.py